 Dr. Hegde: Your communication approach essentially depends on your mutual understanding and what you can do without increasing your stress and work.
 You can definitely try to keep them informed.
 If the remote relatives want, and you can coordinate it, video Skype is an option to make remote family members feel involved and informed.
 They can talk to you, and also see the person with dementia and understand the status better.

+…it may not always be possible for you to keep distant relatives constantly updated.
+You will be busy and worried yourself.
 If such ongoing updates and communication are adding to your stress, explain your limitations to these remote family members.

 Note that it may not always be possible for you to keep distant relatives constantly updated.
 You will be busy and worried yourself.
 If such ongoing updates and communication are adding to your stress, explain your limitations to these remote family members.
 Don’t hesitate to ask for help if they offer.